aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 All fortunes are wrong except this one.
+> 🥠 No snowflake feels responsible in an avalanche.

-Last update: Fri Oct 17 05:09:30 2025
+Last update: Sat Oct 18 05:09:02 2025

 ### Let's play! 🎮